Code of Corporate Practice and Conduct

 future.
 The consolidated financial statements have been prepared on a going concern basis.

 The Company is committed to the principles of effective corporate governance.
 The Directors also recognise the importance of integrity, transparency

 and ccountability.
-During the year the Board of Tanga Cement Company Limited had the following sub-committees to ensure a high standard of
+During the year the Board of Tanga Cement PLC had the following sub-committees to ensure a high standard of

 corporate governance throughout the Company.